phoenixfan86/fsbox/src/mods/minecraft/mrcrayfishs-furniture.md

 ---
+title: "MrCrayfish's Furniture (Legacy) - download mod for"
-title: "MrCrayfish's Furniture (Legacy) - скачати мод"
+title_ua: "MrCrayfish's Furniture (Legacy) - скачати мод"
+description: "MrCrayfish's Furniture Mod (Legacy) is a classic furniture mod that was released back in 2011.
+This mod adds functional and useful furniture and decorations.
+You can find furniture for every part of your house"
 mod_name: "MrCrayfish's Furniture (Legacy)"
 game: "Minecraft"
 game_collection: "/mods/minecraft"